UniversalDependencies/docs/_u-pos/AUX_.md

 ### Definition

-An auxiliary verb is a verb that accompanies the lexical verb of a verb phrase and expresses grammatical distinctions not carried by the lexical verb, such as person, number, tense, mood, aspect, and voice.
+An auxiliary is a function word that accompanies the lexical verb of a verb phrase and expresses grammatical distinctions not carried by the lexical verb, such as person, number, tense, mood, aspect, voice or evidentiality.
+It is often a verb (which may have non-auxiliary uses as well) but many languages have nonverbal TAME markers and these should also be tagged `AUX`.
+The class `AUX` also include copulas (in the narrow sense of pure linking words for nonverbal predication).

 _Modal verbs_ may count as auxiliaries in some languages (English).
 In other languages their behavior is not too different from the [main verbs](VERB) and they are thus tagged `VERB`. _Copulas_ also stay with main verbs.

-Note that not all languages have grammaticalized auxiliary verbs, and even where they exist the dividing line between full verbs and auxiliary verbs can be expected to vary between languages.
-Exactly which verbs are counted as `AUX` should be part of the language-specific documentation.
+Note that not all languages have grammaticalized auxiliaries, and even where they exist the dividing line between full verbs and auxiliaries can be expected to vary between languages.
+Exactly which words are counted as `AUX` should be part of the language-specific documentation.

 ### Examples